jtbonhomme/gotp/README.md

 ![](gopher.png)

+`gotp` has only been tested on Mac OS X (Mojave).
+It requires specific installation to be used with `pass` on Minux.

 # Context

 Modern web services offer a 2-factor authentication as a complement of the traditional login/password method.
 This brings an additional security level, based on the Time-based One-Time Password (TOTP), because even if a user's traditional password is stolen or compromised, an attacker cannot gain access without the TOTP, which expires quickly.